Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

 \subsection{Metacrystals for Wireless Communication}

 Passive intelligent surfaces in most realistic settings need to support multifunctional responses, providing desired and generally independent operations for several channels of incident signals.
-Indeed, wireless communication systems predominantly operate across a range of different frequency bands, necessitating network support for these bands.
+Indeed, wireless communication systems predominantly operate across a range of different frequency bands with finite bandwidths, necessitating network support for these bands.
 Signals may originate from various transmitters and have random or specific polarizations and directions of arrival.
-With our multifunctional metacrystals, we aim to implement such multiplexed responses into a single material platform.
-In general, the concept of metacrystals can be applied to both transmissive and reflective geometries.
-However, in this work we concentrate on the latter scenario as typically intelligent surfaces are deployed on top of opaque walls of the buildings, preventing signal transmission.
+With our passive intelligent metacrystals, we aim to implement such multidimensional multi-incidence responses into a single material platform. \black{We illustrate in Fig.~\ref{fig:fig0} the generic functionality of the proposed metacrystals.
+Owing to their bulk thickness and the associated large number of degrees of freedom, they are, in principle, capable of transforming $N$ incident waves with input parameters $\{ \omega_j, p_j^{\rm in}, \theta_j^{\rm in}, l_j^{\rm in}, \phi_j^{\rm in}, A_j^{\rm in} \}$ into output waves characterized by a different predefined sets of parameters $\{ \omega_j, p_j^{\rm out}, \theta_j^{\rm out}, l_j^{\rm out}, \phi_j^{\rm out}, A_j^{\rm out} \}$, where $j$ is an integer ranging from 1 to $N$.
+In practice, however, due to the finite thickness of the metacrystal, the limited resolution of its topology, and computational constraints in inverse design optimization, the number $N$ cannot be arbitrarily large, and the efficiency of the corresponding functionalities becomes limited. }